RedBearAK/xwaykeyz/UPGRADE_FROM_XKEYSNAIL.md

 ### Remove preamble `imports` and `coding comments`

 Remove most preamble import statements.
 These are no longer necessary.
-The full `keyszer` API as well as `re` (for regex) are available now by default, automatically.
+The full `xwaykeyz` API as well as `re` (for regex) are available now by default, automatically.

 _These lines can all be removed:_